 The chief executive officer of the Company is a member of Coherus BioSciences, Inc.'s ("Coherus") board of directors.
-During 2011 a related party of the Company in which the Company's chief executive officer is the managing member, MXII, made an investment in Coherus, In early 2012 the Company made a \$2.5 million investment in Coherus.
+During 2011 a related party of the Company in which the Company's chief executive officer is the managing member, MXII, made an investment in Coherus.
+In early 2012 the Company made a \$2.5 million investment in Coherus.
 Concurrent with the initial investment, MXII secured the exclusive rights for Medpace to perform Phase I through Phase III clinical trial work for certain Coherus' "bio-similar" drug compounds executed through a MSA.
 In return, Medpace agreed to pay a 10% sales commission to MXII on cash received from Coherus.
 The commission agreement between the Company and MXII was terminated during 2015 but did not impact the MSA between the Company and Coherus.
 The agreement provides for a minimum fee commitment for clinical trial services and is cancelable without cause by either party upon 30 days prior notice.
-Medpace paid commissions of \$1.1 million, \$0.6 million and \$0.3 million during the Successor year ended December 31, 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, respectively, which were recorded in Selling, general and administrative in the consolidated statements of operations.
-During the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, the Company recognized service revenue of \$22.3 million, \$22.1 million, \$10.6 million and \$2.0 million from Coherus in the Company's consolidated statements of operations, respectively.
-In addition, the company recognized Reimbursed out-of-pocket revenue and Reimbursed out-of-pocket expenses with Coherus in the consolidated statements of operations of \$5.1 million, \$6.9 million, \$2.0 million and \$0.1 million during the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, respectively.
-As of December 31, 2016 and December 31, 2015 the Company had Accounts receivable and unbilled, net from Coherus of \$2.0 million and \$2.3 million recorded in the consolidated balance sheets, respectively.
-In addition, the Company had Advanced billings of \$6.3 million and \$8.4 million and Pre-funded study costs of \$3.8 million and \$3.5 million with Coherus recorded in the consolidated balance sheets at December 31, 2016 and 2015, respectively.
+Medpace paid commissions of \$1.1 million during the year ended December 31, 2015, which was recorded in Selling, general and administrative in the consolidated statements of operations.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized service revenue of \$8.0 million, \$22.3 million and \$22.1 million from Coherus in the Company's consolidated statements of operations, respectively.
+In addition, the company recognized Reimbursed out-of-pocket revenue and Reimbursed out-of-pocket expenses with Coherus in the consolidated statements of operations of \$1.3 million and \$6.9 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+As of December 31, 2017 and 2016, the Company had Accounts receivable and unbilled, net from Coherus of \$0.3 million and \$2.0 million recorded in the consolidated balance sheets, respectively.
+In addition, the Company had Advanced billings of \$1.5 million and \$6.3 million and Pre-funded study costs of \$1.0 million and \$3.8 million with Coherus recorded in the consolidated balance sheets at December 31, 2017 and 20